Interstate 80: Pennsylvania

 In Pennsylvania, I-80 is the main east–west freeway through the central part of the state.
 It runs from the Ohio state line near Sharon to the Delaware Water Gap Toll Bridge over the Delaware River and is called the "Z.H.
 Confair Memorial Highway".

 It traverses the extreme northern section of Greater Pittsburgh.
 I-80 serves as the western terminus for I-376 which connects it to Pittsburgh International Airport and on to Downtown Pittsburgh and suburban Pittsburgh.
 I-80 intersects I-79, which connects with Erie (about 75 mi to the north) and Pittsburgh (about 55 mi to the south).
 Further east, I-99 connects with State College and Altoona.
 A spur from I-80 (I-180) runs to Williamsport.
 Upon entering the Pocono Mountains region, I-80 meets I-81, connecting Syracuse, New York, and Harrisburg, and I-476 which connects with Scranton, Wilkes-Barre, Allentown, and Philadelphia.
 Another spur (I-380) runs to Scranton.

 In Clearfield County, I-80 reaches its highest elevation east of the Mississippi River, 2250 ft, although other Interstate Highways east of the Mississippi, including I-26 in North Carolina and Tennessee, reach higher elevations.

 In 2007, the Pennsylvania Turnpike Commission (PTC), combined with state legislature Act No. 44, initiated plans to enact a tolling system on the entire span of I-80 throughout the commonwealth of Pennsylvania.
 On October 15, 2007, the Pennsylvania Department of Transportation (PennDOT) and the PTC signed a 50-year lease agreement, which would allow the PTC to maintain and, eventually, toll I-80.
 However, the application for a toll was rejected by the Federal Highway Administration (FHWA).

 New Jersey

 I-80 does not enter New York City.
 Once the I-95/New Jersey Turnpike was extended in 1971 from its former terminus at US 46 in Ridgefield to I-80 in Teaneck, the section from Teaneck to Fort Lee was resigned as I-95, and it is the latter roadway that enters New York City via the George Washington Bridge.
 I-80's designated end (as per signage and New Jersey Department of Transportation (NJDOT) documents) is 4 mi short of New York City in Teaneck, before the Degraw Avenue overpass.
 There, signs designate the end of I-80 and the beginning of I-95/New Jersey Turnpike northbound.

-Therefore, the fact that exit numbers on I-95 beyond the end of I-80 appear to be a continuation of I-80 exit numbers is a coincidence.
-They match what would have been the correct milemarkers of I-95 had the Somerset Freeway been built.

 One section of I-80 running from Netcong to Denville was constructed in 1958.